Sickle Cell (cont.)

 The anemia of sickle cell anemia tends to stabilize without specific treatments.
 The degree of anemia is defined by measurement of the blood hemoglobin level.
 Hemoglobin is the protein molecule in red blood cells which carries oxygen from the lungs to the body's tissues and returns carbon dioxide from the tissues to the lungs.
 Blood hemoglobin levels in persons with sickle cell anemia are generally between 6 to 8 gms/dl (normal levels are above 11 gms/dl).
 Occasionally, there can be a severe drop in hemoglobin requiring a blood transfusion to correct the anemia (such as in patients suffering splenic sequestration).
 Blood transfusion is usually reserved for those patients with other complications, including pneumonia, lung infarction, stroke, severe leg ulceration, or late pregnancy.
 (Among the risks of blood transfusion are hepatitis, infection, immune reaction, and injury to body tissues from iron overload.)
 Transfusions are also given to patients to prepare them for surgical procedures.
 Folic acid is given as a supplement.

 Pain crises in persons with sickle cell anemia are intermittent painful episodes that are the result of inadequate blood supply to body tissues.
 The impaired circulation is caused by the blockage of various blood vessels from the sickling of red blood cells.
 The sickled red blood cells slow or completely impede the normal flow of blood through the tissues.
-This leads to excruciating pain requiring hospitalization and narcotic medication for relief.
+This leads to excruciating pain, often requiring hospitalization and opiate medication for relief.
 The pain typically is throbbing and can change its location from one body area to another.
-Bone is frequently affected.
+Bones are frequently affected.
 Pain in the abdomen with tenderness is common and can mimic appendicitis.
 Fever frequently is associated with the pain crises.

 A pain crisis can be promoted by preceding dehydration, infection, injury, cold exposure, emotional stress, or strenuous exercise.
 As a prevention measure, persons with sickle cell anemia should avoid extremes of heat and cold.